gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 Actually *practice* your automation.
 Delete and replace servers all the time, this is the only way to make it easy and safe.

-Practical load testing can be extremely difficult.
-Leverage "dark reads" to practically measure the capacity of your site.
+Dark reads can be a powerful technique for testing and load testing new features or infrastructure.
 Dark reads are where you have visitors to your site make requests to an endpoint in the background (e.g. with an AJAX request), but don't actually do anything with the responses.
 This lets you measure the performance of a new feature based on more realistic load patterns.

 In a similar vein, rather than meticulous branch maintenance and testing environments, use feature flags to deploy new changes instantly, but only make them available to certain subsets of users.

+Dark reads and feature flags work particularly nicely together.
+Deploy dark reads for a new feature behind a flag, gradually increase the amount of traffic that goes through that path, watching your metrics and optimizing as necessary.
+When you're confident that it will all work, move from dark reads to actually launching the feature.

 Your team
 ---------